input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Agda Specification

 The formal specification of the Peras protocol is implemented in Agda.
 It is a declarative specification, there are entities that are only defined by properties rather than by an explicit implementation.
-But still the specification is extractable to Haskell and allows one to generate quick-check tests for checking an arbitrary implementation against the reference specification.
+But still the specification is extractable to Haskell and allows to generate QuickCheck tests for checking an arbitrary implementation against the reference specification.

 ### Domain model

-The domain model is defined as Agda data types and implemented with Haskell code extraction in mind.
+The domain model is defined as Agda data types and implemented with Haskell code extraction (see [agda2hs](#agda2hs) section) in mind.
 The extractable domain model comprises entities like `Block`, `Chain`, `Vote` or `Certificate`.
 For example the Agda record type for `Block`

 ```agda
 record Block where